Embeddability of arrangements of pseudocircles and graphs on surfaces: Introduction

 \section{Introduction}

-This work is motivated by a question posed in~\cite{ortner}.
-In that paper, Ortner proved that an arrangement of pseudocircles is embeddable into the sphere if and only if all of its subarrangements of size at most $4$ are embeddable into the sphere.
-Ortner asked if an analogous result held for embeddability into a compact orientable surface $\Sigma_g$ of genus $g>0$.
-We answer this question positively, under an even more general definition of an arrangement of pseudocircles that the one considered in~\cite{ortner}:
+The starting point of this work is motivated by Ortner~\cite{ortner}: He proved that an arrangement of pseudocircles is embeddable into the sphere if and only if all of its subarrangements of size at most four are embeddable into the sphere, and asked if an analogous result held for embeddability into surfaces of higher genus.
+We answer this question positively, and in fact prove a similar result for the more general notion of \emph{arrangement of graphs}.

+We briefly recall some standard notions of topological graph theory; see Mohar and Thomassen~\cite{moharthomassen} for details.
+All surfaces under consideration are orientable; we denote by $S_g$ the (orientable) surface of genus~$g$.
+If $G$ is a graph and $v$ is a vertex of $G$, then a {\em rotation} of $v$ is a cyclic ordering of the edges incident with $v$.
+A {\em rotation system} of $G$ is a collection of rotations of all vertices of $G$.

+{\bf Remark.} {\em Throughout this work, every graph under consideration is implicitly assumed to be equipped with a rotation system. {(This enhanced notion of a graph is also called a {\em combinatorial map} in the literature).
+If} $G$ is a graph and $H$ is a subgraph of $G$, then it is implicitly assumed that the rotation system of $H$ is the one naturally inherited from the rotation system of $G$.}

+We define an {\em arrangement of graphs} $\GG$ to be a collection $(G_0, \ldots, G_n)$ of connected subgraphs of a graph $\bigcup_{i=0}^n G_i$ such that $G_0$ has at least one vertex in common with each of $G_1,\ldots,G_n$.
+For brevity, we use $\bigcup\GG$ to denote $\bigcup_{i=0}^n G_i$.
+We emphasize that $\bigcup\GG$ (as all graphs under consideration) is endowed with a rotation system, from which $G_i$ inherits a rotation system, for $i=0,\ldots,n$.
+The {\em size} of $\GG$ is $n+1$, the number of graphs in the arrangement.
+A {\em subarrangement} of $\GG$ is a subcollection of $\GG$ that contains $G_0$.
+Thus every subarrangement of $\GG$ is an arrangement.

+An {\em embedding} of a graph $G$ on an orientable surface~$S$ is a drawing of $G$ on $S$ without crossings, such that the clockwise ordering of the edges around each vertex $v$ in this drawing matches the rotation of $v$ in the rotation system of $G$.
+An {\em embedded graph} is a graph with a given embedding on a surface.
+A graph $G$ is {\em embeddable} into a surface $S$ if there is an embedding of $G$ on $S$.

-\begin{theorem} An arrangement of pseudocircles is embeddable into $\Sigma_g$ if and only if all of its subarrangements of size at most $4g+5$ are embeddable into $\Sigma_g$. \end{theorem}
+Our main result is the following. \begin{theorem} Let $g\ge0$.
+An arrangement of graphs is embeddable into~$S_g$ if and only if all its subarrangements of size at most $4g+5$ are embeddable into $S_g$.
+Moreover, the bound of $4g+5$ is tight. \end{theorem} In Theorem~\ref{thm:gen}, the requirement that some graph~$G_0$ intersects all other graphs in the arrangement may seem superfluous.
+However, as we argue in Section~\ref{sec:concludingremarks}, some condition along these lines is required in order to obtain a result in this spirit.

-As we will see, for the arrangements investigated in~\cite{ortner} (what we will call {\em strong} arrangements), the size bound $4g+5$ can be improved to $4g+4$.

-We show that Theorem~\ref{thm:ortnerg} follows as a consequence of a more general result on the genera of subgraphs of an embedded graph (namely Main Theorem in Section~\ref{sec:clusters}).
-This connection is based on the embedded graph naturally induced by an arrangement of pseudocircles.
-As we show at the end of this section, Theorem~\ref{thm:ortnerg} can be equivalently formulated by saying that if the embedded graph induced by an arrangement of pseudocircles has genus greater than $g$ for some $g \ge 0$ (we recall the definition of the genus of an embedded graph in Section \ref{sec:embed}), then there is a subarrangement of size at most $4g+5$ whose induced embedded graph has genus greater than $g$.